grifinnnn/mgs405/README.md

 # mgs405
-Repository for mgs405 system analysis and design final project.
-I created queries based on the following user story:
+Repository for mgs405 system analysis and design final project using Microsoft Access.
+I created queries using SQL based on the following user story:

 As the owner of Spring Break 'R' Us, I want to increase profits by offering rooms to adults under the age of 21, but still manage the risk of offering those rooms.